ehhong/identityexploration/_posts/projects/2019-07-14-melissakwan.md

 <h3>What words do you use to describe your racial/ethnic identity, and how do some of those words connect with ways that you do or don’t see yourself?</h3>
 <p>
-I’m Chinese American, my parents both moved here–my mom to the States and my dad to Canada–when they were very young.
+I’m Chinese American, my parents both moved here – my mom to the States and my dad to Canada – when they were very young.
 So I've essentially been second generation.
 But I still do consider myself Chinese American, and I think that part of my identity has always been very affirmed because I've grown up in the Bay Area in schools that were so heavily Asian.
 My high school I would approximate is around 40% East Asian and 40% South Asian.
 I've never felt like I had to distance myself from [being Asian].
 If anything, I was almost less Asian than my peers because my parents had lived [in the United States] for so long.
 <br>
 I would characterize this by what my family eats for dinner typically.
-We just have everything with the rice, and that I think is a good metaphor for my identity–“just with rice.”
+We just have everything with the rice, and that I think is a good metaphor for my identity – “just with rice.”
 If we have ribs for example, something stereotypically very American, we'll still have rice with it.
 Or after Thanksgiving, we'll have congee with Turkey.
 It's sort of the cursory Asian-ness there, but stripped of a lot of things that other people have experienced growing up with parents who have more recently immigrated.
 </p>

 <h3>How do you feel that others see you?</h3>